Felix-Quehl/Monitor-Stateless-Radio-Communication/README.md

 Thus allowing monitoring of uplink and downlink the radio communication to detect a lost link.

 The below sequence diagram show the algorithm in detail.
-Steps once steps 1 - 6 have been executed the system only needs to loop the steps 5 and 6 indefinitely.
+Once steps 1 - 6 have been executed the system only needs to loop the steps 5 and 6 indefinitely.

 ```mermaid
 sequenceDiagram;